Above Ground Above Ground — Do Concrete Pools Need Liners? Complete Guide to Finishes

 Cleaning and Care

 Different finishes require specific cleaning approaches.
 Plaster surfaces should never be scrubbed with abrasive brushes, while aggregate finishes can handle more aggressive cleaning when necessary.
-Use appropriate brushes - nylon for plaster, stainless steel for aggregate finishes when dealing with stubborn stains.
+Use appropriate brushes - a nylon brush for vinyl and fiberglass, and a stainless steel brush for unpainted gunite/concrete and standard white plaster (stainless steel is fine on plaster and pebble for tough algae, but use it sparingly; avoid stainless on vinyl and fiberglass, and on new or colored plaster during the first month).

 When Finish Replacement is Needed